3031 Quadra St

 ARCHITECTURE:

-This handsome 2½-storey brick school has no pretension to any one historical style, more a tendency to functionalism, even modernism.
-It has a symmetrical façade, including offset wings at the back; a ridged, hipped roof with a slight flare at the bottom edge, exposed rafter tails underneath, and ridged metal replacing the original slate tiles, removed for fear of injury during an earthquake; and massive rectangular chimneys with extended flat concrete caps.
-The wood windows are 6-over-1 double-hung sash surrounded by raised panels of brick, with 3-over-1 basement windows.
-The light and dark high-fired brick cladding is laid in diapered panels between the main and second floor and between the upper windows on the entrance bay, with sandstone panels and keystones highlighting the segmentally arched entrances.
-A wide raised concrete water table separates the main floor from the basement, and a band of vertical brick runs around the building under the main floor windows.
+This handsome 2½-storey brick school has no pretension to any one historical style, more a tendency to Functionalism, even Modernism.
+It has a symmetrical façade, with offset wings at the rear.
+The ridged, hipped roof has a slight flare at the lower edge and exposed rafter tails.
+A standing seam metal roof has replaced the original slate tiles, which were removed for safety reasons.
+The rectangular chimneys are massive and have extended flat concrete caps.
+The wood windows are six-over-one double-hung sashes surrounded by raised panels of brick; the basement windows are three-over-one.
+The light and dark high-fired brick cladding is laid in diapered panels between the main and second floors and between the upper windows on the entrance bay.
+Sandstone panels and keystones highlight the segmentally-arched entrances.
+A wide raised concrete water table separates the main floor from the basement, and a band of vertically-placed brick runs around the building under the main floor windows.
+The newer sections at the rear and right side continue the tendency to function and style for their own times.
+The R side has banks of windows and exaggerated flat rafter tails.
+As well as serving as an elementary school, this well-preserved building is also a significant landmark.
+A new two-storey entrance porch was constructed in 2014 to the right of the original building, at the same time as the building underwent rehabilitation.

 ORIGINAL OCCUPANTS: